-The table below lists all the drinking water contaminants that were detected between January 1 and December 31, 2015.
+The table below lists all the drinking water contaminants that were detected between January 1 and December 31, 2016.
 The presence of the contaminants in the water does not necessarily indicate that the water poses a health risk.

-Pennyroyal- Required Monitoring information - 2015
+Pennyroyal- Required Monitoring information - 2016

 Substance Highest Level Detected Range of Detection MCL Ideal Goals (MCLG) Sources of Substances Fluoride 1.11 ppm 0.87 - 1.11 ppm 4 ppm 4 ppm Erosion of natural deposits; water additive that promotes strong teeth; discharge from fertilizer and aluminum factories.
 Nitrate 0.636 ppm 0.636 ppm 10 ppm 10 ppm Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits.
-Total Coliform Monitoring None None n.a. n.a.
-Safely removed using chlorine.
-No coliform bacteria detected in 24 samples collected in 2014 Chlorine Residual, Free 1.7 ppm 0.2 ppm to 2.0 ppm 4.0 ppm 4.0 ppm Element used for disinfection Total Trihalomethanes (TTHM's) 19.18 ppb 14.61- 19.18ppb 80.0 ppb 0 ppb By-products of drinking water chlorination HAA5 (Total Haloacetic Acids) 8.333 ppb 6.241- 8.333 ppb 60.0 ppb 0 ppb By-products of drinking water chlorination.
+Total Coliform Monitoring None None n/a n/a Safely removed using chlorine.
+No coliform bacteria detected in 24 samples collected in 2016 Chlorine Residual (ppm) 1.9 0.2 - 2.0 4.0 4.0 Element used for disinfection Total Trihalomethanes (ppb) 19.18 n/a 80.0 0 By-products of drinking water chlorination HAA5 (Total Haloacetic Acids) (ppb) <6.0 n/a 60.0 0 By-products of drinking water chlorination.

-^{} Collected by the Springboro Water Department.
+\\ Collected by the Springboro Water Department.